-I ride a Stretch SUP with a more pulled in outline, more rocker, and bit more volume for stability in the offshore winds.
+I have a Stretch SUP with a more pulled in outline, more rocker, and bit more volume for stability in the offshore winds.

 My current winter board is Stretch Buzz SUP model 9′ 6″ x 31″ x 4″ with 140L of volume.

-Great board and I love riding it at Ocean Beach.
+Great board for riding it at Ocean Beach.